-The descriptive analysis also pointed to a number of statistically significant differences between students taking courses online in high school and the comparison sample.
-Focusing on the last two sets of columns for high school graduates in Table 1, descriptive statistics in boldface indicate that the difference between the treatment and comparison groups was statistically significant (confirmed in two-sample tests).
+The descriptive analysis pointed to a number of statistically significant differences between students taking courses online in high school and the comparison samples.
+Focusing on the two sets of columns for high school graduates in Table 1, descriptive statistics in boldface indicate that the difference between the treatment and comparison groups was statistically significant (confirmed in two-sample tests).
 There are fewer differences between the treatment and comparison groups when the sample is constrained to students who failed at least one course in high school.
-For example, among high school graduates, online course-takers are significantly more likely to be eligible for free lunch (about 7 percentage points higher), but there is no difference in free lunch eligibility among those who failed at least one course in high school.
-Although it was speculated that enrolling in online courses (which allows students to perform their coursework outside the school day) might increase students' availability for labor market work and their workforce participation, there are no statistically significant differences in students' rate of workforce participation (quarterly or annually) while enrolled in high school by whether students took courses online.
-Figure 1 also shows largely parallel trends in (quarterly) earnings during high school between online course-takers and those without online courses.
+For example, among high school graduates, online course-takers are significantly more likely to be eligible for free lunch (about 7 percentage points higher) than students not enrolled in online courses, but the difference in free lunch eligibility is negligible when the sample is constrained to those who failed at least one course in high school.
+Although it was speculated that enrolling in online courses (which allows students to perform their coursework outside the school day) might increase students' availability for labor market work and their workforce participation, among the high school graduates, there are no statistically significant differences in students' rate of workforce participation (quarterly or annually) while enrolled in high school by whether students took courses online.
+Alternatively, high school dropouts have considerably lower rates of workforce participation while in high school (compared to graduates), and dropouts who take course online have statistically significantly higher rates of workforce participation than those who do not.
+In general, when examining high school dropouts versus graduates or comparing online course-takers to those who did not take courses online among dropouts, there are many more statistically significant differences, reflecting how highly selective the dropouts are among those in our sample.
+Still, Figures 1a and 1b show largely parallel trends in (quarterly) earnings during high school between online course-takers and those without online courses, regardless of whether the sample is restricted to high school graduates.